spotbot2k/pimcore-simple-forms/README.md

 # Simple Form Builder for Pimcore

-Create and modify simple forms in pimcore backend with no code needed.
-The aim is to provide a simple UI that will be easy enough to be used by a pimcore newbie.
+Create and modify simple forms in [Pimcore](https://github.com/pimcore/pimcore) backend with no code needed.
+The aim is to provide a simple UI that will be easy enough to be used by a Pimcore newbie.

 ## Installation